Conjurator/Elegant/README.md

 after success login, run `npm version from-git` to update your local version

-then run `npm version patch` to add a new version tag for this package (just like git tag)
+then run `npm version patch` to add a new version tag for this package (just like git tag), then use `git push --tags` to push generated tags to github.

 use `git commit -am 'version info' && git push` to confirm what you edit, just run `npm publish` to publish your modification